Pomegranate: benefits, dosage, contraindications

 Antifungal

-Preliminary clinical research suggests that pomegranate could act as a topical antifungal for the treatment of candida-associated dental stomatitis, though the mechanism of action is not clear.
-In vitro research shows that pomegranate peel exhibits antifungal activity against two strains of Aspergillus parasiticus, Aspergillus flavus, Aspergillus ochraceus, and Candida albicans.
-This antifungal activity is believed to be due to a peptide from pomegranate peel.
-Clinical and in vitro research suggests that pomegranate could be effective against Trichomonas vaginalis (a human parasite responsible for a sexually transmitted infection, most often benign).
+Preliminary clinical research suggests that pomegranate may act as a topical antifungal for the treatment of candidiasis associated with denture stomatitis, although the mechanism of action is unclear.
+In vitro research shows that pomegranate peel exhibits antifungal activity against two strains of Aspergillus parasiticus, Aspergillus flavus, Aspergillus ochraceus and Candida albicans.
+This antifungal activity is thought to be due to a peptide from the pomegranate peel.
+Clinical and in vitro research suggests that pomegranate may be effective against Trichomonas vaginalis (a human parasite responsible for a sexually transmitted infection, most often benign).

 Usages associés

-Researchers studied the effect of consuming pomegranate juice (50mL, 1.5 mmol of total polyphenols per day, for 2 weeks) by hypertensive patients on their blood pressure.
+Researchers studied the effect of consuming pomegranate juice (50 mL, 1.5 mmol total polyphenols per day, for 2 weeks) by hypertensive patients on their blood pressure.
 A 5% reduction in systolic blood pressure was observed.

 Usages associés